Yuma Hamfest February 27-28, 2026 - Yuma County Fairgrounds

 www.rfgear2go.com

-RF Gear 2 Go specializes in HF, VHF and UHF radio "gear" for the hobbyist and the professional.
-RF Gear 2 Go (a division of Cybergear, Inc.) was started due to how few choices everyday consumers had in getting state of the art communications gear to meet their everyday or off-grid communication requirements.
+RF Gear 2 Go (a division of Cybergear, Inc.) was started when we realized how few choices everyday consumers had in getting state of the art communications gear to meet their everyday

 Yuma, Arizona